"Limitless in Nature ; Limitless by Design"

-(For more detailed information concerning Jeet Kune Do see the "JKD Training Advisor" page and The JKD "Frequently Asked Questions" page)
+(For more detailed information concerning Jeet Kune Do see the "Commentaries on JKD" page and "JKD Resource" page).

 Jun Fan Gung Fu is the name identified with Bruce Lee's developments in the martial arts from 1959-1967.
 It is the name Lee assigned to the art he was teaching after he arrived in Seattle, Washington, and that he taught at the schools he opened in Seattle and Oakland.
 Each of these non-commercial schools was referred to as "The Jun Fan Gung Fu Institute."
-(Note -- While Jeet Kune Do may have existed in principle and even in training methods at an earlier date, the name "Jeet Kune Do" was not brought into direct usage by Bruce Lee until July, 1967)
+(Note -- Jeet Kune Do may have existed in principle and even in training methods at an earlier date, however the name "Jeet Kune Do" was not brought into direct usage by Bruce Lee until July, 1967)

+Lee knew that he could not teach under the name "Wing Chun" both out of respect for Ip Man as his Sifu and also because he was not recognized as an instructor in the style.
+Furthermore, he had already begun making changes in what he was doing.
 From the time Lee arrived in Seattle, he began to modify his classical Wing Chun method.
 He began to adjust the stances, angles and positions of his Wing Chun techniques, also adding longer-range kicking techniques from some of the northern gung fu styles, as well as several other striking techniques from different gung fu styles.

 While Jun Fan Gung Fu is considered the precursor to Jeet Kune Do, it cannot and should not be looked at as a separate art because it isn't -- it is simply an earlier stage of Bruce Lee's personal martial art evolution.
 Jun Fan Gung Fu and Jeet Kune Do are interrelated and connected.